rffffy/react-e-commerce/README.md

 This is an e-commerce website.

-Built using React, React Router, Redux, Firebase and Stripe API.
+Built using React, React Router, Redux, Redux-Saga, Firebase and Stripe API.